frenck/awesome-home-assistant/README.md

 ## Hass.io

-_Hass.io is an complete operating system that will take care of installing and updating Home Assistant, and is managed from the frontend._
+_Hass.io is a complete operating system that will take care of installing and updating Home Assistant, and is managed from the frontend._

 ### Add-ons